tobycrisford/taskmaster-donut-challenge/Readme.md

 ## What is Nash equilibrium?

 In this challenge, we are playing a game where our best move depends on what the other players do, and they make their decision in secret.
 In games like this, you can't find the optimum strategy with maths alone.
-That's because the optimum strategy is to accurately predict what the other players are going to do, and respond accordingly, and that is a problem in psychology, not mathematics.
+That's because the optimum strategy is to accurately predict what the other players are going to do, and respond accordingly, and that is a problem of psychology, not mathematics.

 However, using Game Theory, you *can* calculate something called the Nash equilibrium strategy.
 This is a strategy with the following property:

 *If all players are following the Nash equilibrium strategy, then no individual player can benefit by deviating from the Nash equilibrium strategy.*

 In this sense, the Nash equilibrium strategy represents a kind of stable situation.
 In an interesting game, the Nash equilibrium strategy will involve selecting from a few options at random, according to particular probabilities.
 For example, in Rock/Paper/Scissors, the Nash equilibrium strategy is to select between Rock, Paper, or Scissors, with 1/3 probability each.
-This isn't so interesting, because all moves are equally good.
+This still isn't so interesting, because all moves are equally good.
 But in more complicated games, like the Taskmaster doughnut challenge, the Nash strategy will have you selecting between the different moves with different probabilities.
 In the doughnut challenge, we will typically be assigning higher probabilities to the smaller numbers.

 If you had a perfectly rational self-interested player, who knew for certain that all the other players were *also* perfectly rational and self-interested, then you might expect this player to adopt the Nash equilibrium strategy when playing the game.
 Why is this?
 Well no other strategy would make sense for them.
 If you were to propose that a rational self-interested player should instead pursue strategy X, then they should expect that all the *other* players will play X as well, since we are assuming they are all reasoning similarly.
 But if all the other players are playing X, and X is not a Nash equilibrium strategy, then X is not the best strategy to pick in response, and we have a contradiction.

 But it is important to stress that this does not mean a player following the Nash equilibrium strategy will always come out on top against players who are following a different strategy.
 For example, in Rock/Paper/Scissors, if a player follows the Nash equilibrium strategy of randomly picking between the moves with 1/3 probability each, then their chance of eventual victory (and their opponent's) will always be 50/50.
 This is true whatever their opponent is doing.
-They have no advantage over *any* possible opponent.
+They have no advantage over *any* opponent.

 ## Calculating the Nash Equilibrium for the Doughnut Challenge